khanna7/uconnect-missing-ties/README.md

    * City: Chicago 4 834, missing 1 245

 ## A model for the complete case, respondent (or participant)-only network (R0).
    We created a dyadic-independent model for the R0 network.
 Code is [here](https://github.com/khanna7/UConect_MissingTies/blob/master/explore_nodefactor_on_R0net.R).
+To diagnose degeneracy, I compared the number of triangles in R0.net with a sample simulation from the model; R0.net contains 17 594 triangles, and a sample simulation contained 15 911 triangles.